dxc-technology/halstack-style-guide/guidelines/components/file-input/README.md

-# Input-file
+# File input

-The input-file component is used to choose files from any location in the local machine and update those files to the server where the application is hosted.
+The file input component is used to choose files from any location in the local machine and update those files to the server where the application is hosted.
 It is a common procedure in applications where files are required like documents, images or other information in digital formats.

 ## Usage